 A Lightweight, Continuous User Research Loop at NAVIT

-This case study shows how I designed and ran a lightweight, continuous research loop at NAVIT—blending systems thinking with a human-centered approach to make feedback part of our monthly rhythm, without burning time or budget.
+This case study shows how I designed and ran a lightweight, continuous research loop for end users (B2E) at NAVIT—blending systems thinking with a human-centered approach to make feedback part of our monthly rhythm, without burning time or budget.

 The Challenge

-When I joined NAVIT, the product team was flying blind.
+When I joined NAVIT, UX maturity was low and the product team was essentially flying blind.
 There was:

 No structured user research process